carpentries-incubator/medical-image-processing/episodes/mri.md

 #### Working with Image Data

-Slicing does exactly what it seems to imply.
-Given a 3D volume, slicing involves extracting a 2D **slice** from our data.
+When we think and speak about about "slicing" colloqiually, we often think about a 2D **slice** from our data.

 ![](fig/slices2.png){alt='T1 weighted'}